b-jesch/skin.estuary.modv2/README.md

   * fix overlapping genre/plotline in Flix View
   * extend option play/info for home widgets to music video widgets
   * add dependencies for estuary helper/info to widget selection menu entries (tvshows)
+  * introducing Arial Unicode MS as a new font style supporting more languages

 - .5